watson-developer-cloud/discovery-components/.github/CONTRIBUTING.md

 ##### Imports

 * We are using module path aliases for our imports.
-In the Typescript config file for the `discovery-react-components` package, we have set up aliases for the package's root `utils` folder, as well as an alias for each component's root folder.
+In the root `tsconfig.prod.json` file for the `discovery-react-components` package, we have set up aliases for the package's root `utils` folder, as well as an alias for each component's root folder.
 Each module path is prefixed with the `@` symbol so that it is easy to spot.
 * If you are adding a new import, please use these module path aliases.
-* If you are adding a new component, please set up a module path alias for that component as needed following these existing conventions.
+* If you are adding a new component, please set up a module path alias for that component following these existing conventions.
+* When adding or modifying a module path alias, please update it in Storybook's `tsconfig.json` and in Jest's `moduleNameMapper` config in the `discovery-react-components` package's `package.json`, as well as in the package's root `tsconfig.prod.json` file.

 #### React components